A wireless card requires only a PCIe x1 slot – which also happens to be the smallest in physical size and throughput rate.

 No, you do not.
-Unlike the graphics cards that are installed on PCIe X16 slot and require direct power from the PSU, the WiFi card does not.
+Unlike the graphics cards installed on a PCIe x16 slot that requires direct PSU power, the WiFi card does not.

-WiFi card consumes very little power and therefore, they can be powered through the PCIe slot itself.
+WiFi cards consume very little power and can be powered through the PCIe slot.

 A PCIe slot itself can provide 75 Watts of power.

-This is a very important consideration when installing newer PCIe devices to your computer
+This is a critical consideration when installing newer PCIe devices to your computer.

 Every PC has only a limited amount of PCIe lanes.
-Using the PCIe X1 slot means that you are using one PCIe lane of your computer.
+Using the PCIe x1 slot means using one PCIe lane of your computer.

-The total amount of PCIe lanes are determined by the processor you have as well as your motherboard chipset.
+The total amount of PCIe lanes is determined by the processor you have and your motherboard chipset.

-You can find out about the amount of lanes you have by looking at the processor and the motherboard chipset specsheet.
+You can find out how many lanes you have by looking at the processor and the motherboard chipset spec sheet.

-In order to install a WiFi Card and make it work, you need to make sure you have one PCIe lane available to you.
+To install a WiFi Card and make it work, you must have one PCIe lane available.